Phonin/Layout/README.md

 # Phonin/Layout
-A template for Github Pages Layoutssmall.svg
+A template for Github Pages Layouts